Cozmopolit/MIDIFlux/README.md

 ## Development

 MIDIFlux is developed in C# using .NET 8.0.
-It uses the NAudio library for MIDI device access and the Windows SendInput API for keyboard simulation.
+It uses a clean abstraction layer over the NAudio library for MIDI device access and the Windows SendInput API for keyboard simulation.

+### Architecture

+MIDIFlux follows a layered architecture with clean separation of concerns:

+- **Hardware Abstraction Layer**: `IMidiHardwareAdapter` interface provides a clean abstraction over NAudio, handling all MIDI device interactions and channel conversions
+- **MIDI Management**: `MidiManager` coordinates MIDI events and device management through the hardware abstraction
+- **Action System**: Unified action system for processing MIDI events into various output types
+- **Dependency Injection**: Full DI container setup for testable and maintainable code

+### MIDI Channel Handling

+MIDIFlux uses a **1-based channel convention (1-16)** throughout the application:
+- All user-facing interfaces display channels 1-16
+- All configuration files use channels 1-16
+- Internal processing maintains 1-based channels
+- The NAudio abstraction layer handles any necessary conversions to/from NAudio's expectations

 ### Development Status